Archer (film)

-Archer, renamed Archer's Adventure, is a 1985 Australian made-for-television western drama film about the true story of Archer, the first horse to win the Melbourne Cup and his 17-year-old strapper, Dave Power.
+Archer, renamed Archer's Adventure, is a 1985 Australian made-for-television western drama film relating an adventurous fictional story of a journey overland taken by Archer, the first horse to win the Melbourne Cup and a 17-year-old strapper, Dave Power.
 Directed by Denny Lawrence, it was filmed in New South Wales' Sydney outskirts, Baulkham Hills, Megalong Valley and Snowy Mountains and Victoria's Melbourne.